KyleTelfer/Physics_Within_Volume/Conceptual Concept Translations/1-Legend.md

 ## 2. Degradation Factor
 *Status: Completed*
 *File: 2-Degradation_Factor.md*
-*Description: A must-step in all calculations under this framework.*
+*Description: A must-step in all calculations under this framework.
+Meant to be an acknowlogment of change within reality that all volume definitions suffer with any attempt to define a volume itself.*
+*2.1.
+Degradation as a Computational Threshold*
+*2.2.
+Closing a Volume for Calculation*
+*2.3.
+Durational Resolution and Degradation*
+*2.4.
+Volume Growth and Change in Reality*
+*2.5.
+Reframing Degradation in the Framework*

 ## 3. Newtonian Mechanics
 *Status: Completed*